Huckdirks/auto-pypi-uploader/docs/README.md

 ### Setting Up .env File

-Either run the program without any arguments to manually input the information for the .env file, run with [command line arguments](#setting-up-env-file) to automatically input the information for the .env file, or pass in the correct parameters to the [`setup_env()`](#setup_env-takes-in) function.
+Either run the program without any arguments to manually input the information for the .env file, run with [command line arguments](#setting-up-env-file) to automatically input the information for the .env file, or pass in the correct parameters to the [`set_login()`](#set_login-takes-in) function.

 ### Running